 For mind-body connectedness with physical perks, Cassard recommends yoga.

 “There are so many wonderful reasons yoga improves sexual health,” she said.
-“It promotes self-compassion, loosens muscles, builds strength and improves physical and mental stamina while reducing stress,
+“It promotes self-compassion, loosens muscles, builds strength and improves physical and mental stamina while reducing stress, anxiety and depression.”

 Exercise also enhances sleep, so aiming to improve both is a win-win that goes beyond sex.
 A study published in Mental Health and Physical Activity in December 2011 linked getting at least 150 minutes of exercise per week with significantly improved sleep and heightened daytime alertness.

 “Sexual functioning oftentimes becomes a luxury activity and gets put on the back burner when we’re trying to survive in making life manageable,” said Cassard.